How to Identify a Fraud Fortune Teller

 Every human wants to know exactly when they will die, exactly how much money they will make, or when they will meet their soul mate.
 Listen carefully – there is no definitive answer to any of those questions.
 There is no one-hundred-percent accurate prediction.
 Anyone who promises you an absolute answer does not have any answers at all.

-A classic trick done in the middle of readings is to say that the presence of the spirits or the power of the crystals or whatever the teller draws their information from is “growing weaker,” and that to strengthen the “signal” again, they need more money.
-The querent then scrambles to slap down more cash so that the reader continues, their signal strengthened somehow by the presence of the money.
+A classic trick done in the middle of readings is to say that the presence of the spirits or the power of the crystals or whatever the teller draws their information from is “growing weaker”.
+And, that to strengthen the “signal” again, they need more money.
+The querent then scrambles to slap down more cash so that the reader continues.
+Their signal was strengthened somehow by the presence of the money.
 Please, please do not fall for this extortionist trick.
 That psychic is a liar.
 You are better off simply standing up and leaving on the spot.

 Conclusion

 Just like that, I’ve started a cold reading on you, and it’s probably worked!
 You almost certainly know someone with an M-name who is in some way important to you.
-In the cold reading scenario, the scammer is looking for you to give them information without realizing that you gave anything to them at all and then will make it look like they just gathered it out of thin air.
-Watch out for vague, generalized statements and statements that surreptitiously fish for information from you while not giving you anything you didn’t already know.
+In the cold reading scenario, the scammer is looking for you to give them information without realizing that you gave anything to them at all.
+Then they will make it look like they just gathered it out of thin air.
+Watch out for vague, generalized statements.
+Be careful of statements that surreptitiously fish for information from you while not giving you anything you didn’t already know.